alexander-shaw/seshy/README.md

 # Seshy

-## A campus app that turns study sessions into social connections—helping students find friends while getting work done together.
+## An events app that helps college students effortlessly create, discover, and attend real-world experiences.